 We may not be successful in our efforts to improve collections and/or enforce the security interest on the gold collateral on existing as well as future non-performing assets.
 Moreover, as our loan portfolio increases, we may experience greater defaults in principal and/or interest repayments.
 Thus, if we are not able to control our level of non-performing assets, the overall quality of our loan portfolio may deteriorate and our results of operations may be adversely affected.
-Our gross NPAs as of the six month period ended September 30, 2022 and for the financial year ended March 31, 2022, March 31, 2021 and March 31, 2020 were \gtrless 6,114.74 lakhs, \gtrless 5,742.29 lakhs, \gtrless 4,642.11 lakhs and \gtrless 4,330.32 lakhs, respectively.
+Our gross NPAs for the financial year ended March 31, 2022, March 31, 2021 and March 31, 2020 were \$ 5,742.29 lakhs, \$ 4,642.11 lakhs and \$ 4,330.32 lakhs, respectively.